bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 $$\frac{\sum x_i}{N}=\mu$$

 $$\sum x_i=N\mu$$

 $$\sum x_i-N\mu=0$$

 $$\sum (x_i-\mu)=0$$

 From this we can see that the mean is the number from which all the negative deviations and positive deviations sum to 0.

 Consider the set (1,1,1,1,99).
 The mean here is 20.6 and the $d_i's$ are -19.6 for the ones and +78.4 for 99.
 If we add all the x's expressed as $x_i + d_i$ we would get 5(20.6)-4(19.60)+78.4=5(20.6)
 The mean is the value from which the magnitute of deviations to the left and right sum to 0.

+The summing operation over the values leads to N$\mu$ because we expect the deviations to cancel out, the mean is the only thing that contributes to the sum.
+If I just told you the mean of a distribution and told you I have sampled K points, you could guess the sum of those would be K$\mu$ and you would'nt be too far off.
+So suppose we observe some phonemeon that is additive, like random noise.
+Say there are 100 sources of noise in a measurement each capable to being +-1.
+At any time all these act, so we can expect the net sum to be 0.

 $\sum(x_i - \mu )=0$

 If every x_i has the same probability but if x_i has some other distribution like there are 98% 1's and 2's and 2% 99's then sums of the deviations of 1's and 2's should cancel out the deviation of 99's.